Salsa28/face-recognition-system/README.md

 Swagger UI = http://localhost:8000/docs

-## Daftar endpoint bisa dilihat di folder including-API-endpoints
+## The list of endpoints can be seen in the including-API-endpoints folder.